Upper Market Street Safety Project

 - Improved intersection wayfinding/guidance markings

-The SFMTA will be conducting further outreach in late spring 2017 regarding the following Future Phase project elements:
+The SFMTA will be conducting further outreach in 2017 regarding the following Future Phase project elements:

 - Potential circulation changes including turn restrictions and protected signal phases to further reduce potential conflict points for people walking, riding bikes, and driving through the corridor